RedHatDemos/RHS-Infrastructure_Migration/playbooks/README.md

 There are 4 main playbooks:
 * prepare_hosts.yml - To register VMs in the Red Hat CDN (requires to create a vars.yml with your credentials)
 * jboss-eap.yml - To deploy and configure JBoss EAP 7 servers in domain mode (uses JBoss RPMs to deploy)
-* nginx.yml -  To deploy and configure an Nginx server as balancer
+* mod_cluster.yml -  To deploy and configure an mod_cluster server as balancer
 * postgresql.yml - To deploy and configure a PostgreSQL datbase as app backend

 This is currently work in progress.
 Please use it with caution.